mesosphere/marathon/docs/docs/resource-limits.md

 #### Pod "legacySharedCgroups" field

 Pods created prior to Marathon 1.10 will have the option `legacySharedCgroups` enabled.
-This enables old behavior in which containers would share resources with other resources in pods.
-For example, if you had the following pod, and a task "big-compute-task" which only requested 32MB of memory but really consumed much more, it would consume memory resources from the container "primary-service".
+This enables old behavior in which containers would share resources with other containers in a pod.
+For example, if you had the following pod, and a task `big-compute-task` which only requested 32MB of memory, but really required much more, then the container `big-compute-task` would steal memory resources from the other container, `primary-service`.

 ```
 {